jack-bryde/Scripts/README.md

 Other:
 - 👀 Interested in: health care / pre-hospital medicine / programming / statistics / data science
+- Currently focusing on Power BI
 - Familiarity with a number of languages: C, Python, R, Java.
-- "The best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer."
-(Cunningham's Law)
+Mostly R.
+- I use too many comments, as my coding life is basically [Memento](https://en.wikipedia.org/wiki/Memento_(film))
 - *Note: code has been heavily cut for security reasons and is unlikely to run without additional effort.
 It is here as a reminder to myself for similar projects in the future.
 Critisism welcome!*

 <!---